Meadowlarke/Bibliography/Buhler2019.md

 152: Semiotics and Russian narrative theory.

-#Z: Narrative theory differentiates between the time of the story and the time of narration.
-In this framework, narrative, *synzhet,* is an interpretive act, story has the appearance of truth, and the narrator can decide what is their relationship to the story.
-The story, *fabula,* is the events in chronological order while the plot is the order and style of the narration.

 153: Narration and distances in time.

 154: The importance of montage in film narrative.